NetApp/netapp-astra-toolkits/docs/toolkit/list/README.md

 ## Snapshots

-{{list snapshots}} shows all app snapshots.
+`list snapshots` shows all app snapshots.
 They can also be filtered a cluster name.

 Command usage: